-In an environment in which both Tier 1 and Tier 2 are used, this version of M86's script should be inserted into the network's login script.
-M86's script attempts to remove the previous end user's profile, and then lets the new user log in with his/her assigned profile.
+In an environment in which both Tier 1 and Tier 2 are used, this version of Trust-wave's script should be inserted into the network's login script.
+Trustwave's script attempts to remove the previous end user's profile, and then lets the new user log in with his/her assigned profile.